SolankiPratikkumar/Literature-Survey-on-VCO/README.md

 * We can see that at nominal control voltage represented by Vc(nom), the oscillator works at its free running or normal frequency, fc(nom).
 * As the control voltage decreases from nominal voltage, the frequency also decreases and as the nominal control voltage increases, the frequency also increases.

-# Characteristic of VCO:
+# Characteristic of VCO

 ![image](https://github.com/user-attachments/assets/c23a527d-8e39-4d1d-bbf3-1a579b1d8a82)

-# Performance Parameter:
+# Performance Parameter

 * Center Frequency: The center frequency is determined by the environment in which the VCO is used.
 For example, in the clock generation network of a microprocessor,the VCO may be required to run at the clock rate or even twice that.
 Today’s CMOS VCOs achieve center frequencies as high as hundreds of gigahertz.